2 Kopeks 1795 ММ (Russia, Catherine II)

 Auction prices

 Find out the current coin value of the Russian 2 Kopeks 1795 with mark ММ.
 This copper coin from the times of Catherine II struck at the Red Mint.
-The record price belongs to the lot 263 sold at the Alexander auction for USD 4,000.
-Bidding took place March 22, 2013.
+The record price belongs to the lot 7270 sold at the Gorny & Mosch auction for EUR 2,200.
+Bidding took place October 14, 2009.

 Сondition